 There’s a community college in my area that has billboards up that read “Test Drive Your New Career.”
 I think this is a crucial element of any new job, whether you’re just starting out or well into your career.
 Talk to people who are already in the profession; ask them what they like and what they dislike, what they’d change if they could.
 If possible, shadow someone in the industry to which you’d like to make a career change or go even further, taking on an internship (often unpaid – a hindrance if you’re making a mid-life career change).

 I know plenty of people who went to college with a certain career in mind, despite the fact that they had no idea how that particular field operated.
 After graduation, they spent a year or two in the career before realizing it wasn’t for them.
 Had they taken the time to “test drive” it beforehand, they could have made a far more educated decision.

 For some people, money is no object.
 I have friends who would be as happy earning a million dollars as they would $20,000, so long as they were doing something they loved.
 But this mindset isn’t for everyone; for some people, money does buy happiness, at least to a certain extent.

 Visit a website like the Bureau of Labor Statistics to compare the salaries for various careers.
 Of course, salaries vary from company to company and even location to location, but getting a general idea of how much you’ll make on your chosen career path could ease financial anxieties down the road.

 It’s important to understand what qualifications, specialized training, or degrees you’ll need to break into your new job.
-Make use of online resources, such as these steps to become a respiratory therapist, that outline your options in detail.
+Make use of online resources that outline your options in detail.